 Current position

-During the year, the Group announced a new multi-year performance framework which will guide management’s actions over the coming years.
-The framework outlines the objectives of the business: to drive top-line growth, to grow absolute profits while maintaining sector-leading margins throughout and to generate stable Retail free cash flow each year.
+The multi-year performance framework sets out the objectives of the business: to drive top-line growth; to grow absolute profits while maintaining sector leading margins; and to generate stable free cash flow each year.
 The delivery of these objectives will enable the Group to maintain a strong balance sheet, invest for growth and deliver improved returns for shareholders.
-The Group also announced the strategic drivers which would enable the delivery of these objectives, refreshed its capital allocation framework and commenced an ongoing share buyback programme.

-The Group continues to invest in delivering great value to help customers in increasingly challenging times, supported by:
+The Group continues to invest in delivering great value, quality and customer service, while delivering sustainable growth, supported by:

 • a strategic focus on driving growth and continued focus on cost reduction from simplification of the operating model;